-&lt;sup>156 Tellico Landing Plan of Reorganization, supra note 146, at 2.

-&lt;sup>157 Tellico Landing Plan of Reorganization, supra note 146, at 2-3.
+&lt;sup>161 Tellico Landing Plan of Reorganization, supra note 153.

-five years at 4.25% interest.
+confirmation.
+Tellico Landing also would pay Class 2, the Tennessee Department of Revenue, its tax claim in full over 60 monthly installments.
+This tax claim would not be discharged until paid in full.
+Heritage itself was the sole Class 3 creditor, and would be repaid in three years at 8% interest.
+The plan provided that Tellico Landing would pay WindRiver, the sole Class 4 creditor, the balance of its loan with monthly payments over five years at 4.25% interest.
 Should Rarity Pointe sales fail to pay off WindRiver's loan in full after five years, Tellico Landing would refinance to pay off the debt's balance at that time.
 Upon payment in full, Tellico Landing would convey the golf course to LTR.

-Tellico Landing would pay Class 5 unsecured non-insider creditors (APAC Atlantic, Inc., Long, Ragsdale & Waters, P.C., and Sung Sign Graphics) in full via monthly payments over 60 months at 4% interest.
+Tellico Landing would pay Class 5 unsecured non-insider creditors (APAC Atlantic, Inc., Long, Ragsdale & Waters, P.C., and Sun Sign Graphics) in full via monthly payments over 60 months at 4% interest.
 Tellico Landing's principals would fund these payments "to the extent they wish to retain their interests."
-162

-Tellico Landing would pay the administrative claims in Class 6 (U.S. Trustee and Tellico's counsel) in full within 30 days of the plan's confirmation.
-163
+Tellico Landing would pay the administrative claims in Class 6 (U.S. Trustee and Tellico Landing's counsel) in full within 30 days of the plan's confirmation.

-Tellico Landing would pay Class 7 (unsecured insiders of Tellico) "only after all other creditors are paid in full and in no even before 66 months following the date of confirmation."
+Tellico Landing would pay Class 7 (unsecured insiders of Tellico Landing) "only after all other creditors are paid in full and in no event before 66 months following the date of confirmation."
 No interest would accrue on these claims.